 On January 27, 2022, EUR issued 40,000,000 performance rights to Okewood Pty Ltd ("Okewood"), an entity related to Tony Sage, and 30,000,000 performance rights to Pixsell Pty Ltd ATFT Pixsell Unit Trust, a company in which Malcolm Day is a Director (collectively, the "Performance Rights"), in consideration for Director services following receipt of shareholder approval at EUR's annual general meeting held on January 21, 2022.
 The Performance Rights are subject to the achievement of milestones in respect of the market capitalization of EUR and the March 2023 DFS at the Wolfsberg Lithium Project.
-The expiration date of the Performance Rights was extended until December 31, 2022 following receipt of shareholder approval at the general meeting held on June 24, 2022.
-The expiration date of the Performance Rights was further extended until June 30, 2023 following receipt of shareholder approval at the annual general meeting held on January 20, 2023 (the "2022 AGM") and the vesting conditions were amended in respect of the market capitalization of EUR and the fair value or the March 2023 DFS at the Wolfsberg Project.
-On March 9, 2023, the Company issued 40,000,000 shares upon conversion of performance rights in respect to the fair value of the March 2023 DFS at the Wolfsberg Project, and on June 30, 2023, the performance rights in respect to the market capitalization of EUR expired unvested.
+The expiration date of the Performance Rights was extended until December 31, 2022 following receipt of shareholder approval at the general meeting held on January 20, 2023 (the "2022 AGM") and the vesting conditions were amended in respect of the market capitalization of EUR and the March 2023 DFS at the Wolfsberg Project.
+On March 9, 2023, the Company issued 40,000,000 shares upon conversion of performance rights in respect to the fair value of the March 2023 DFS at the Wolfsberg Project.
+On March 9, 2023, the Company issued 40,000,000 shares upon conversion of performance rights in respect to the fair value of the March 2023 DFS at the Wolfsberg Project.
+On March 9, 2023, the Company issued 40,000,000 shares upon conversion of performance rights in respect to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the March 2023 DFS at the Wolfsberg Project to the fair value of the